-As we can build a house buying needed pieces from different vendors, it is possible to make software that works through the net using software written in different languages and running on different platforms.
+The same way we can build a house buying needed pieces from different vendors, it is possible to make software that works through the net using software written in different languages and running on different platforms.
 CORBA helps us to do that.